Volunteer Mentors

 2. Interview: Schedule interview with staff to discuss background, interests, expectations, and the role.

-3. Reference & Background Checks: We'll contact your 3 listed references and you'll complete a State of Alaska fingerprint background check and Covenant House International background check.
+3. Background Check: You’ll complete a State of Alaska fingerprint based background check.

 4. Orientation & Training: You will participate in online orientation modules (3-4 hours in total) a live, mentor-specific, orientation (2 hours), and an annual online child protection training (2 hours) to understand policies and procedures and how to best serve this population.